patMohr/GettingCleaningDataProject/CodeBook.md

 After unzipping the file, the data set is structured as follows:

 Main data set contains four text files:
- 1. README.txt : contains a description of the dataset.
+ 1. README.txt : contains a description of the dataset asdfffffffffasdfsadfsafdsfsdafsdfsdfsadfasdf.

 2. activity_labels.txt : contains descriptive labels of the six activities and the associated number which is used in the other datasets.